 This bill amends sections 3-11-2 and 3-11-4 of the Code of West Virginia to require that any joint resolution proposing a constitutional amendment includes specific language to be presented on official ballots during elections.
-The new provisions mandate that the title, summary, and a description of the proposed amendment be included on the ballot, ensuring voters have clear and comprehensive information about what they are voting on.
-If the Legislature fails to provide this information, the Secretary of State is tasked with supplying it.
+The bill mandates that the title and summary of the proposed amendment, as well as a description of the amendment, be included on the ballot.
+If the Legislature fails to provide this information, the Secretary of State is responsible for supplying it.
+The ballot commissioners in each county are tasked with ensuring that this information is accurately placed on the official ballot or ballot label.

-Additionally, the bill specifies that the description of each proposed amendment must be reflected on the official ballot as it appears in the joint resolution.
-This change aims to enhance transparency and clarity for voters regarding constitutional amendments, thereby improving the electoral process in West Virginia.
+Additionally, the bill specifies that the description of each proposed amendment must be reflected on the official ballot as it appears in the joint resolution proposing the amendment.
+This change aims to enhance clarity and transparency for voters regarding the amendments they are voting on, ensuring they have all necessary information at their disposal during elections.
+Overall, the bill seeks to improve the electoral process by ensuring that voters are adequately informed about constitutional amendments.

 Statutes affected: